akamai/cli-appsec/README.md

-  eval-rule-action                          (Beta) Display eval rule action in a policy. enable-eval-rule-action                   (Beta) Enable eval rule action in a policy. disable-eval-rule-action                  (Beta) Disable eval rule action in a policy.
+  eval-rule-action                          (Beta) Display eval rule action in a policy. enable-eval-rule-action                   (Beta) Enable eval rule action in a policy. disable-eval-rule-action                  (Beta) Disable eval rule action in a policy. eval-rule-condition-exception             (Beta) Display eval rule condition exception in a policy. modify-eval-rule-condition-exception      (Beta) Update eval rule condition exception in a policy.

 Command options: